 You will get inspired by the rich Japanese culture through tea ceremonies, sake brewing. kimono wearing, and more.

-Kyoto is the educational hub of western Japan with several universities and higher educational establishments.
+Kyoto is also the educational hub of western Japan with several universities and higher educational establishments.
 Half of all Japanese Nobel Prize winners have been Kyoto researchers.

 Shrines and Temples